Japnese snow scene

 A Subscribe-to-Open Journal

-Climates and Cultures in History will address the social, cultural, political and economic dimensions of climatic variability in human history around the world.
+Climates and Cultures in History addresses the social, cultural, political and economic dimensions of climatic variability in human history around the world.

-It will publish articles — original research, reviews and opinion pieces — on all periods of human history.
+Publishing its first issue in 2024, Climates and Cultures in History welcomes original research and reviews on all periods of human history.
 The journal aims to bring into conversation what disciplinary separation has fragmented — the expertise of all the historical sciences: archaeology and ancient, medieval, early-modern and modern history.
 We hope, by this integrative approach, to create a thesaurus of knowledge about cultural interactions with the climate system, from the paleolithic era to the present.
 This new Open Access journal from the publishers of Environment and History and Global Environment seeks to bring broader attention to historical climate research in general and to emphasise its relevance in the ongoing discourse about anthropogenic climate change today.
 It will be a forum for collaboration to flourish between archaeologists; human, historical and physical geographers; historians; and climatologists.
 In this collaborative spirit, we place particular emphasis on including the perspective of researchers from countries of the Global South, which still tends to be underrepresented in (historical) climate research.
 The journal’s scope is global, which means it welcomes studies on any part of the world, not only at the global scale, but also at regional and local levels.

 ISSN: 2635-1331 (Online, OPEN ACCESS)